 The fall in real house prices post-2008, corresponded with fall in mortgage equity withdrawal.

 - House prices.
 Rising house prices encourage people to borrow against the increased value of their homes

-- Low interest rates.
-This make it cheaper to remortgage
+- Low-interest rates.
+This makes it cheaper to remortgage

 When House prices are rising people can re-mortgage their house

 When house prices are falling people can no longer borrow extra.
 But, people may seek to overpay their mortgage to help reduce the amount that they owe.

 Lending secured against value of home in UK